WYCodeBook/WYCodeBook.github.io/_posts/2018-08-23-functions.markdown

 All function declarations are hoisted and loaded before the script is actually run.
 Function expressions are not hoisted, since they involve variable assignment, and only variable declarations are hoisted.
 The function expression will not be loaded until the interpreter reaches it in the script.

 ## Patterns with Function Expressions

+#### Functions as parameters

+Being able to store a function in a variable makes it really simple to pass the function into another function.
+A function that is passed into another function is called a callback.
+Let's say you had a `helloCat()` function, and you wanted it to return `"Hello"` followed by a string of "meows" like you had with `catSays`.
+Well, rather than redoing all of your hard work, you can make `helloCat()` accept a callback function, and pass in `catSays`.

+{% highlight js %}
+// function expression catSays var catSays = function(max) {
+  var catMessage = "";
+  for (var i = 0; i < max; i++) {
+    catMessage += "meow ";
+  }
+  return catMessage;
+};

+// function declaration helloCat accepting a callback function helloCat(callbackFunc) {
+  return "Hello " + callbackFunc(3);
+}

+// pass in catSays as a callback function helloCat(catSays);
+{% endhighlight %}

+#### Inline function expressions

+A function expression is when a function is assigned to a variable.
+And, in JavaScript, this can also happen when you pass a function inline as an argument to another function.
+Take the `favoriteMovie` example for instance:

+{% highlight js %}
+// Function expression that assigns the function displayFavorite
+// to the variable favoriteMovie var favoriteMovie = function displayFavorite(movieName) {
+  console.log("My favorite movie is " + movieName);
+};

+// Function declaration that has two parameters: a function for displaying
+// a message, along with a name of a movie function movies(messageFunction, name) {
+  messageFunction(name);
+}

+// Call the movies function, pass in the favoriteMovie function and name of movie movies(favoriteMovie, "Finding Nemo");
+{% endhighlight %}

+Consile will print: `My favorite movie is Finding Nemo`

+But you could have bypassed the first assignment of the function, by passing the function to the movies() function inline.

+{% highlight js %}
+// Function declaration that takes in two arguments: a function for displaying
+// a message, along with a name of a movie function movies(messageFunction, name) {
+  messageFunction(name);
+}

+// Call the movies function, pass in the function and name of movie movies(function displayFavorite(movieName) {
+  console.log("My favorite movie is " + movieName);
+}, "Finding Nemo");
+{% endhighlight %}

+Console will print: `My favorite movie is Finding Nemo`

+This type of syntax, writing function expressions that pass a function into another function inline, is really common in JavaScript.
+It can be a little tricky at first, but be patient, keep practicing, and you'll start to get the hang of it!

+#### Why use anonymous inline function expressions?

+Using an anonymous inline function expression might seem like a very not-useful thing at first.
+Why define a function that can only be used once and you can't even call it by name?

+Anonymous inline function expressions are often used with function callbacks that are probably not going to be reused elsewhere.
+Yes, you could store the function in a variable, give it a name, and pass it in like you saw in the examples above.
+However, when you know the function is not going to be reused, it could save you many lines of code to just define it inline.

+## Function Expression Recap

+Function Expression: When a function is assigned to a variable.
+The function can be named, or anonymous.
+Use the variable name to call a function defined in a function expression.

+{% highlight js %}
+// anonymous function expression var doSomething = function(y) {
+  return y + 1;
+};
+{% endhighlight %}

+{% highlight js %}
+// named function expression
+var doSomething = function addOne(y) {
+  return y + 1;
+};
+{% endhighlight %}

+{% highlight js %}
+// for either of the definitions above, call the function like this: doSomething(5);
+{% endhighlight %}

+Console will print: `6`

+You can even pass a function into another function inline.
+This pattern is commonly used in JavaScript, and can be helpful streamlining your code.

+{% highlight js %}
+// function declaration that takes in two arguments: a function for displaying
+// a message, along with a name of a movie function movies(messageFunction, name) {
+  messageFunction(name);
+}

+// call the movies function, pass in the function and name of movie movies(function displayFavorite(movieName) {
+  console.log("My favorite movie is " + movieName);
+}, "Finding Nemo");
+{% endhighlight %}

+## Function Examples

+{% highlight js %}
+var laugh = function(num) {
+    var message = "";
+    for (var x = 0; x < num; x++) {
+        message += "ha";
+    }
+    return message + "!";
+};
+// finish the function expression //

+console.log(laugh(10));
+{% endhighlight %}

+Console will print: `hahahahahahahahahaha!`

+{% highlight js %}
+function emotions(myString, myFunc) {
+    console.log("I am " + myString + ", " + myFunc(2));
+} emotions ("happy", function (x) {
+    var laugh = "";
+    for (var y=0; y<x; y++){
+        laugh += "ha";
+    }
+    return laugh + "!";
+})
+{% endhighlight %}

+Console will print: `I am happy, haha!`